Great Barrier Reef Strategic Assessment

 The Queensland Government is committed to protecting the Great Barrier Reef (GBR).

-As part of this commitment, the Queensland Government has undertaken a strategic assessment of the GBR coastal zone in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+The Queensland Government demonstrated this commitment through its strategic assessment of the GBR coastal zone in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (Cth).

 The GBR coastal zone strategic assessment describes and assesses the way in which Queensland's planning, development and coastal management processes identify and protect Matters of National Environmental Significance (MNES) and the GBR's Outstanding Universal Value (OUV).